Bárbara Borgia

-Bárbara Borgia (born 20 May 1997) is an Argentinian field hockey player.
+Bárbara Borgia (born 20 May 1997) is an Italian-Argentine field hockey player.

 Hockey career

 Borgia was part of the Argentina Junior National Team at the 2016 Junior World Cup where the team won the gold medal, defeating the Netherlands in the final.

 In 2018, Borgia took part of the team that won the 2018 South American Games.

+In 2021, Borgia represented Italy in the Hockey World Cup European Qualifiers.